shopex-ued/mocobo/README.md

 # mocobo

 mocobo is a MObile front-end COdeBase for quickly develOp.
-You can quickly prototype and build sites or apps that work on any mobile device with mocob.
+You can quickly prototype and build sites or apps that work on any mobile device with mocobo.

 #Requirement